bengras/goboek.nl/content/blog/004_buildsystem.md

 might break in many different environments.

 MINIX can be cross-built for x86 or ARM and so relies on its host environment to a degree.
-This can't be controlled so to have a robust build system that not only works but also doesn't break easily is pretty hard.
+This can't be controlled, so to have a robust build system that not only works but also doesn't break easily is pretty hard.